A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 such a noisy, unstructured embedding space.

 Word embeddings are meant to map human language into a geometric space.
-For instance, in a reasonable embedding space, we would expect synonyms to be embedded into similar word vectors (words meaning very different things would be embedded to points far away from each other, while related words would be closer and even beyond mere distance, we may want specific __directions__ in the embedding space to be meaningful.)
+For instance, in a reasonable embedding space, we would expect synonyms to be embedded into similar word vectors (words meaning very different things would be embedded to points far away from each other, while related words would be closer and even beyond mere distance, we may want specific __directions__ in the embedding space to be meaningful.As an important point, word embedding is able to model the similarity between words ([Model Similarity](https://github.com/A2Amir/Word_analogy-using-embeddings/blob/master/README.md)).)

 </p>